kiali/kiali/deploy/jenkins-ci/README.md

 something needs to be fixed manually (code, tests, credentials, etc.).
 Fix the cause of the failure and proceed to recover the build.

 For `edge` releases, you can just retry the build.
-Else, pass through the following checks (in order) to know how to proceed to recover the build.
+For other kind of releases, first check if the `kiali-release` pipeline finished successfully.
+If it didn't, pass through the following checks (in order) to know how to proceed to recover the build.
 Do the suggested action of the first check that is not OK:

 1. Is the front-end release properly
    [published in NPM](https://www.npmjs.com/package/@kiali/kiali-ui?activeTab=versions)?